woj1993/pwsz-exam/README.md

 # Git

 * Clone repo
-* Merge feature branch to master with merge commit and resolve conflict
+* Merge feature branch `feature/subtract` to master with merge commit and resolve conflict if any
 * Rebase feature branch and merge to master using `fast-forward`
 * Create feature branch from master, add file, commit it and merge it to master
+* `npm test` must pass

 # Unit testing with JUnit